Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy_cloud.md

 # Configuring the log retention policy
 {: #configuring_retention_policy}

-Use the command **bx logging option-show** to view the retention policy that defines the maximum number of days that logs are kept in Log Collection.
 By default, the retention policy is disabled, and logs are kept indefinitely.
-After the retention period has expired, logs are deleted automatically.
 Use the command **bx logging option-update** to change the retention policy.
 {:shortdesc}

-You can have different retention policies defined in the account.
-You can have a global account policy and individual space policies.
-The retention policy that you set at the account level sets the maximum number of days that you can keep logs.
-If you set a space retention policy for a period of time that is longer than the account level period, the policy that is applied is the last policy that you configure for that space.
+You can use the command **bx logging option-show** to view the retention policy that defines the maximum number of days that logs are kept in Log Collection.

+When you set a retention policy, after the retention period has expired, logs are deleted automatically.

 ## Disabling the log retention policy for an account